 Guided Tours: Experience the Pinang Peranakan Mansion with an experienced tour guide.

 Penang’s heritage mansion serves as a vital link to the past, preserving the cultural heritage of the Peranakan people.
-By exploring the mansion’s exhibitions visitors gain a deeper appreciation for the Baba Nonya community that’s played such an important role in the history of Malaysia.
+By exploring the mansion’s exhibition, visitors gain a deeper appreciation for the Baba Nonya community that has played such an important role in the history of Malaysia.